 The above instruction are also available on the Pediatric Eye Screening or Evaluation webpage under the equipment drop down link.

-- Plastic occluders with lips such as the ones below can be purchased online.
+- Plastic occluders with lips or spectacle occluders such as the ones below can be purchased online.

-- They are to be used during the Unilateral Cover Tests.
+- They are to be used during the unilateral cover test.